manderio/manderio/README.md

 Currently I am working on:
 - remander - a tool to help my adhd by managing to-do lists
+- mandolin - a discord bot I am writing in kotlin
 - manderbot - a bot for discord that will be using remander, although this is a later project
 - mander.io - my network setup and structure

+_Note, all my projects are private repos at the moment since they are being started, however, if you would like to know more, feel free to just ask me about it.
+I am always happy to discuss what I am working on at the moment_

 Languages I ~~know~~ am learning atm:
 - Python